invoidstar/invoidstar.github.io/contents/awards.md

-- Outstanding Graduate Award (CUMT), 2025.
+- [2023.04] Outstanding Graduates of Shandong Province

+- [2022.05] Meritorious Winner in Mathematical Contest in Modeling

+- [2021.12] Third Prize in Chinese Undergraduate Physics Experiment Tournament

+- [2021.04] Honorable Mention Winner in Mathematical Contest in Modeling

-- National Scholarship for Graduate Students (Ministry of Education, China), 2024.
+- [2020.12] Third Prize in National English Competition for College Students

-- First-Prize Graduate Academic Scholarship (CUMT), 2024.